Yeah69/MrMeeseeks.DIE.Docs/docs/getting-started.md

 # Getting Started

 This tutorial-like section is intended for beginners and users who are completely new to DIE.
-It's just intended to get you started.
+It's just meant to get you started.

 ## Our First Container

-First we need an implementation which can later be created by the container.
+First, we need an implementation that can later be built by the container.
 We'll start with:

 ```csharp
 namespace GettingStarted;